Dxyk/Angular-Udemy/Angular/Section 5 Components and Databinding Deep Dive/README.md

 See `server-element.component.ts` and check console logs to see lifecycle happening in real time.

 Note only `ngOnChanges(changes: SimpleChange): void` takes in a changes event

+### Lesson 79 - Lifecycle Hooks and Template Access

+From `server-element.component.ts`, using `@ViewChild`, we see that the DOM element value is not set in `ngOnInit`.
+It is only set after `ngAfterViewInit`.